yleeyilin/tp/docs/UserGuide.md

 Adds a **person / staff / supplier / maintainer** contact so that your contacts list can be updated with new contacts.

-The table below summarizes the `add` command, format and examples for each contact type.
+The table below summarizes the `add` command, format, and examples for each contact type.

 | Adds a ...       | Format & Examples                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                             |
 |------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|